Is it ever too soon to start planning your marketing at Christmas?

-- How will you entice customers and funnel them into making a decision?
+- How will you entice customers and help them to make a decision?

 The benefits of a content marketing strategy at Christmas

 When you’re putting together a marketing strategy, content must be the core focus, whether it’s Christmas or not.
-Without the consideration of content, you will have an unaligned strategy.
+Without the consideration of your messaging and voice, you will have an unaligned strategy.

-By carefully considering all messaging associated around your brand, products and services, you can ensure you cover every corner of your advertisement (online and offline) and create a detailed schedule.
+By carefully considering all messaging associated to your brand, products and services, you can ensure you cover every corner of your advertisement (online and offline) and create a detailed schedule.

 If you’re really organised, you could even schedule your content before it goes out.
-That way, you needn’t lift a finger to publish blogs, landing pages and social media pages.
+That way, you needn’t lift a finger to publish blogs, landing pages and social media posts.